-Based on this information, Staff believes these are extraordinary circumstances, and that extending the 15% purchase requirement timeframe will allow for the Project to be completed, and is, therefore, in the public interest and advances the purposes of the STE Program.
-Staff also believes extending the initial term of the Agreement will allow for the Project to be completed, and is, therefore, in the public interest and advances the purposes of the STE Program.
+Based on this information, Staff believes these are extraordinary circumstances, and that extending the 15% purchase requirement timeframe and the initial term of the Agreement will allow for the Project to be completed, and is, therefore, in the public interest and advances the purposes of the STE Program.

-LEGAL QUESTIONNAIRE
+LEGAL STATUS QUESTIONNAIRE

-Staff reviewed the Applicant's responses to the questions contained in the Legal Status portion of the Application.
-The responses did not disclose any information that raises questions concerning the financial viability or legal integrity of this Applicant.
+Staff reviewed the Applicant's responses to the Legal Status Questionnaire.
+No information was disclosed concerning the financial viability or legal integrity of the Applicant.